ngeran/vector-py/README.md

 - **SRX210H**: If upgrading the SRX210H, ensure `/cf/var` has sufficient space (see Troubleshooting).
 - **Logs**: Check `/home/nikos/github/ngeran/vector-py/network_automation.log` for detailed debug information.
 ```

-Let me know if you'd like this as a downloadable `.md` file or want to preview how it looks rendered in GitHub style.